-The problem that the bill seeks to address arises from the ADA's definition of "qualified interpreter" and the lack of minimum standards to measure an interpreter's ability.
+The problem that the bills seek to address arises from the ADA's definition of "qualified interpreter" and the lack of minimum standards to measure an interpreter's ability.
 Under the ADA, a "qualified interpreter" means an interpreter who is able to interpret effectively, accurately and impartially both receptively and expressively, using any necessary specialized vocabulary; however, no measurement of the interpreter's ability is provided.
 Without minimum standards, such as the certification or approval by the DDHH required under state law for those interpreters used in court and governmental agency proceedings, there is no way to ensure that the interpreter provided to a deaf person is competent to accurately translate communications in the transaction.

 Many unfortunate stories have been reported in the past decade of medical and business entities refusing to supply interpreters, providing unqualified interpreters, or forcing family members of the deaf to act as interpreters.
-In one instance, a hospital tried to fulfill the ADA requirement by utilizing a housekeeper who had some knowledge of sign language to communicate with the deaf adult children of a heart attack victim about their father's medical condition and treatment options.
-When the daughter declined and the name of a qualified interpreter was recommended, the hospital refused to hire that person or to provide a different qualified individual.
-A bank had a customer applying for a loan for a tractor act as an interpreter for his deaf father, who had agreed to co-sign the loan.
+In one instance, a hospital tried to fulfill the ADA requirement by using a housekeeper who had some knowledge of sign language to communicate with the deaf adult children of a heart attack victim about their father's medical condition and treatment options.
+When the daughter declined to use that employee's services and the name of a qualified interpreter was recommended, the hospital refused to hire that person or to provide a different qualified individual.
+In another situation, a bank had a customer who was applying for a loan for a tractor act as an interpreter for his deaf father, who had agreed to co-sign the loan.
 The father was unaware that in co-signing, his own home would be collateral on the loan and subject to seizure if the loan defaulted.
 The son fell behind in the payments and the father lost his house.
-In one tragic instance, a young child was used as an interpreter for his mother at a mental health evaluation.
-He wanted her to come home with him, and so rather than communicate her answers to the questions, he answered for her.
+In one tragic instance, a young child was used as an interpreter for his mother at the mother's in-patient mental health evaluation.
+He wanted her to come home with him and so rather than communicate her answers to the questions, he answered for her.
 She was released and went home with her son; a few days later, she committed suicide.

 Some feel that these stories underscore the difficulties, problems, and even tragedies that the deaf suffer when denied equal access to communication.
-Translations provided by family members may be affected by their own interests; translations provided by under trained or incompetent interpreters can lead to medical errors, financial or legal liabilities, and decreased access to goods and services.
-Trying to communicate through note-writing or having a deaf person read through documents is not always an option as some deaf persons are not proficient in written English (i.e., American sign language, and not English, may be their native language).
-It has been suggested that requiring public accommodations to hire a qualified interpreter as defined in Michigan law in those instances when required to do so under the ADA, as well as creating penalties for violations of the Deaf Persons' Interpreters Act, would go far in protecting the rights of deaf and hearing impaired persons.
+Translations provided by family members may be affected by those relatives' own interests; translations provided by undertrained or incompetent interpreters can lead to medical errors, financial or legal liabilities, and decreased access to goods and services.
+Trying to communicate through note-writing or having a deaf person read through documents is not always an option as some deaf persons are not proficient in written English (i.e., American Sign Language, and not English, may be their native language).